Lipschitz-Based Robustness Certification Under Floating-Point Execution: Background and Motivation

-We conclude that certifier conservatism alone does not eliminate the semantic gap between real arithmetic certification and floating-point execution, even for naturally trained models, and that this gap can be greatly amplified by an adversary who controls the model weights---to the point of producing counterexamples at semantically meaningful perturbation radii.
-This motivates the need for a formal account of this gap and how we can address it.
+We conclude that certifier conservatism alone does not eliminate the semantic gap between real arithmetic certification and floating-point execution, even for naturally trained models---and an adversary who controls the model weights can amplify the gap to semantically meaningful perturbation radii.
+This motivates a formal account of the gap and how to address it, which we now develop.